panter/manul-app-manifest/README.md

 This manifest defines the way how we create modern, modular and maintainable web-applications.
 It has focus on meteor&react, but can be extended to other technologies like magnolia or ruby on rails as well.

+## TL;DR:

+- We program in ES2015 (aktuelle javascript-version), following styleguide: https://github.com/airbnb/javascript, sample .eslintrc can be found here: [.eslintrc](.eslintrc)

+- For meteor-apps, please read the official [http://guide.meteor.com](guide) (focus on react)

+- UI is written in [https://facebook.github.io/react/](react), we prefer [https://facebook.github.io/react/docs/reusable-components.html#stateless-functions](functional and stateless components).

+- We folow the [https://github.com/kadirahq/mantra](mantra)-specification.

+- mantra gives us depencency-injection and a clean architecture.
+It enforces distinguish between [https://medium.com/@dan_abramov/smart-and-dumb-components-7ca2f9a7c7d0#.g3judhufh](*component* and *container*).

+- For a sample mantra app, take a look here: [https://github.com/mantrajs/mantra-sample-blog-app](sample app)

+- We believe that *inline-styling* solves a lot of problem with styling. [https://github.com/FormidableLabs/radium](radium) helps with that.
+We also have our own [https://git.panter.ch/manul/manul-utils/blob/master/with_theme.js](*Higher Order Component*) that defines a pattern to caluculate styles based on a theme-object and the component's properties.

 ## Mantra